2022 Peterborough County municipal elections: Cavan Monaghan

 The following were the results for mayor and deputy mayor of Cavan Monaghan.

 Mayor

 Incumbent mayor Scott McFadden did for re-election.
-Running to replace him is was deputy mayor Matthew Graham and former Peterborough mayor Daryl Bennett.
+Running to replace him was deputy mayor Matthew Graham and former Peterborough mayor Daryl Bennett.

 Deputy mayor

 Douro-Dummer

 The following were the results for mayor and deputy mayor of Douro-Dummer.

 Mayor

 Douro Ward councillor Heather Watson ran against businessman Jim Coyle.

 Deputy mayor

 Havelock-Belmont-Methuen

 The following were the results for mayor and deputy mayor of Havelock-Belmont-Methuen.

 Mayor

 Incumbent mayor Jim Martin was challenged by former firefighter Rolf Joss.

 Deputy mayor

 North Kawartha

 The following candidates are running for mayor and deputy mayor of North Kawartha.